scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLLedger.md

 Class file (Class Name)  : src/main/java/com/example/contract/v8/Foo.class
 ```

-### Secret key and certification file requirements
+### Private key and certificate requirements

-You must make sure that your secret key and certification file match the following ScalarDL requirements.
+When you use PKI for authentication, you must make sure that private keys and certificates that you register to ScalarDL Ledger match the following requirements.

 ```console
 Algorithm       : ECDSA